daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 comments: true
 ---

+## Update Notice (October 19, 2015)
+Tutorial has been updated to use **React 0.14** and **React Router 1.0** that introduced breaking changes.
+For detailed tutorial updates see *October 19, 2015* notices below.

 ## Overview

 In this tutorial we are going to build a character voting app (inspired by *Facemash* and *Hot or Not*) for [EVE Online](http://www.eveonline.com/) - a massively multiplayer online game.
 Be sure to play this awesome soundtrack below to get yourself in the mood for this epicly long tutorial.

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/152471846&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

 While listening to this soundtrack, imagine yourself mining asteroid belts in deep space while keeping a lookout for pirates on the radar, researching propulsion system blueprints at the station's facility, manufacturing spaceship components for capital ships, placing buy & sell orders on the entirely player-driven market where supply and demand govern the game economics, hauling trade goods from a remote solar system in a massive freighter, flying blazingly fast interceptors with a microwarpdrive or powerful battleships armored to the teeth, optimizing extraction efficiency of rare  minerals from planets, or fighting large-scale battles with thousands of players from multiple alliances.
-That's **EVE Online**.
+That is **EVE Online**.

 Each player in EVE Online has a 3D avatar representing their character.
 This app is designed for ranking those avatars.
-Anyway, your goal here is to learn about Node.js and React, not EVE Online.
+Anyway, your goal here is to learn about Node.js, React and Flux, not EVE Online.
 But I will say this: "Having an interesting tutorial project is just as important, if not more so, than the main subject of the tutorial".
 The only reason I built the original [New Eden Faces](http://www.newedenfaces.com/) app is to learn <i class="devicons devicons-backbone"></i>Backbone.js and the only reason I built the [TV Show Tracker](https://github.com/sahat/tvshow-tracker) app is so that I could learn <i class="devicons devicons-angular"></i>AngularJS.
 To me, either one of these projects is far more interesting than a simple todo app that everyone seems to be using these days.

 One thing that I have learned — between screencasts, books and training videos, nothing is more effective than building a small project that you are passionate about to learn a new technology.

 ![](/images/blog/Screenshot 2015-03-31 23.05.36.png)

 <ul class="list-inline text-center">
-  <li><a href="https://github.com/sahat/newedenfaces-react"><i class="ion-fork-repo"></i> Source Code</a></li>
+  <li><a href="https://github.com/sahat/newedenfaces-react"><i class="ion-fork-repo"></i> GitHub Source Code</a></li>
 </ul>

-In the same spirit as my previous tutorials ([TV Show Tracker](http://sahatyalkabov.com/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb/) and [Instagram Clone](https://hackhands.com/building-instagram-clone-angularjs-satellizer-nodejs-mongodb/)) this is a full-stack JavaScript tutorial where we build a complete app from the ground up.
+In the same spirit as my previous tutorials ([TV Show Tracker](http://sahatyalkabov.com/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb/) and [Instagram Clone](https://hackhands.com/building-instagram-clone-angularjs-satellizer-nodejs-mongodb/)), this is a step by step full-stack JavaScript tutorial where we build a complete app from the ground up.

 <div class="admonition note">
   <div class="admonition-title">Note</div>
   This is a remake of the original <a href="http://www.newedenfaces.com/">New Eden Faces</a> (2013) project, which was my first ever single-page application written in Backbone.js.
 It has been running in production on <a href="https://www.openshift.com/">OpenShift</a> with Node.js 0.8.x for over 2 years now.
 </div>

-I usually try to make as few assumptions as possible about a particular topic, which is why my tutorials are so lengthy, but having said that, you need to have at least some prior experience with client-side JavaScript frameworks and Node.js to get the most out of this tutorial.
+I usually make as few assumptions as possible about a particular topic, which is why my tutorials are so lengthy, but having said that, you need to have at least some prior experience with client-side JavaScript frameworks and Node.js to get the most out of this tutorial.

 Before proceeding, you will need to download and install the following tools:

-1. <i class="devicons devicons-npm"></i> [Node.js](https://nodejs.org/) (or [io.js](https://iojs.org/en/index.html))
+1. <i class="devicons devicons-npm"></i> [Node.js](https://nodejs.org/)
 2. <i class="devicons devicons-bower"></i> [Bower](http://bower.io/)
 3. <i class="devicons devicons-mongodb"></i> [MongoDB](https://www.mongodb.org/downloads)
 4. <i class="devicons devicons-gulp"></i> [gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)